-For resources on how to limit your child’s risk for injury and look after any potential hazards, visit Prevent Child Injury.
+For resources on how to limit your children’s risk for injury and look after any potential hazards, visit Prevent Child Injury.

-Many parents often have questions about car seats: which is the right one for my child?
+Many child caregivers often have questions about car seats: which is the right one for my child?
 How can I be sure it is installed properly?
 What can my child safely wear in their car seat?
 For answers to these questions and more, visit Car Seat Safety.